 (iii) Comment opportunity.
-Ecology will provide the public at least thirty days from the date the notice is issued to comment on the proposed consent decree.
+Ecology will provide the public at least 30 days from the date the notice is issued to comment on the proposed consent decree.

 (iv) Public hearing.
-Ecology will hold a public hearing on the proposed consent decree for the purpose of providing the public with an opportunity to comment whenever ten or more persons request a public hearing or whenever Ecology determines a public hearing is necessary.
+Ecology will hold a public hearing on the proposed consent decree for the purpose of providing the public with an opportunity to comment whenever ten or more persons request a public hearing or whenever ecology determines a public hearing is necessary.

 (d) Public notice of substantial changes to proposed decree.
-If the state and the potentially liable person or prospective purchaser agree to substantial changes to a proposed consent decree, Ecology will provide or require additional public notice of the proposed changes in accordance with subsection (2) of this section.
+If the state and the potentially liable person or prospective purchaser agree to substantial changes to a proposed consent decree, ecology will provide or require additional public notice of the proposed changes in accordance with subsection (2) of this section.

 (11) Agreed orders.
-Ecology will provide or require the following notice and comment opportunities when discussing an agreed order under WAC 173-340-530.
+Ecology will provide or require the following notice and comment opportunities for an agreed order under WAC 173-340-530.

 (a) Public participation plan.
 Ecology will develop, or require the development of, a public participation plan in accordance with subsection (9) of this section.

 (b) Notice of discussions.
-When Ecology decides to proceed with discussions for an agreed order, Ecology will notify the public in the Contaminated Site Register.
+When ecology decides to proceed with discussions for an agreed order, ecology will notify the public in the Contaminated Site Register.
 This notice must include the name of the site, a general description of the subject of the order, and the deadlines for discussions.

 (c) Public notice of proposed order.
 Ecology will provide or require public notice of a proposed agreed order in accordance with subsection (2) of this section.
 The public notice may be consolidated with public notice of other documents under this chapter, such as a cleanup action plan, or notice required under other laws.

 (i) Timing.
 Ecology will provide or require notice of a proposed agreed order before or concurrent with the issuance of the agreed order.
-The notice must be provided no later than three days after Ecology issues the agreed order.
-Unless Ecology determines that it is not in the public interest, an agreed order may become effective before the comment period ends.
+The notice must be provided no later than three days after ecology issues the agreed order.
+Unless ecology determines that it is not in the public interest, an agreed order may become effective before the comment period ends.

 (ii) Content.
 Notice of a proposed agreed order must briefly: